Understanding Stored Procedures and SQL Injection

 |---|---|

-| Data Theft | Exposure of PII, financial records, intellectual property, or credentials |
+| Data Theft | Exposure of PII, financial records, credentials |

-| Data Manipulation | Altering records, transactions, prices, or system configurations |
+| Data Manipulation | Altered transactions, prices, or configurations |

-| Privilege Escalation | Gaining administrative database access or creating backdoor accounts |
+| Privilege Escalation | Administrative access or backdoor creation |

-| Denial of Service | Dropping tables, locking resources, or consuming database capacity |
+| Denial of Service | Dropped tables or resource exhaustion |

-Vulnerable vs Secure Implementation
+Vulnerable vs. Secure Implementation

 Vulnerable Approach